Owners' equity is the ownership interest of shareholders in the assets of a company. Owners equity represents what the owners own outright.

 Total debt-to-equities ratio

 = $8,938,000 / $13,137,000

-Another debt to equities ratio, long term debt to stockholders equities, is less conservative than the previous ratio.
-It is, however, more properly a measure of leverage.
-This is because the debt figure contains only debt to lenders, or long term debt.
-This contrasts with the "Total debt" figure for the previous metric, which includes debt to vendors, employees, and tax authorities as well as debt to lenders.
+Another debt-to-equities ratio, long-term debt to stockholders equities, is less conservative than the previous ratio.
+It is, however, more properly a measure of leverage because the debt figure contains only debt to lenders or long-term debt.
+By contrast, the "Total debt" figure for the previous metric includes debt to vendors, employees, and tax authorities as well as debt to lenders.

 Using figures from the Balance Sheet example in Exhibit 4 below: